reasonml/reasonml.github.io/src/pages/guide/language/string-and-char.md

 let helloWorld = {j|你好，$world|j}; /* Supports Unicode and interpolation variables */
 ```

-BuckleScript's special pre-processor can then look for such `js and `j` marker around the string and transforms it into something else.
+BuckleScript's special pre-processor can then look for such `js` and `j` markers around the string and transforms it into something else.

 #### Usage